 The road to discover the Valley of the Kings

 The Valley has been a focus of concentrated Archaeological explorations since the early of the eighteenth century, and its tombs and burials continue to stimulate research and interest.
 In modern times the valley has become famous for the discovery of the tomb of Tutankhamun (and is one of the most famous archaeological sites in the world.
 In 1979, it became a World Heritage Site many explores worked at the Valley of the Kings from the time of the French expedition and many other Archeologist

-The most remarkable was the discovery of the tomb of King Tutankhamun in 1922 AD by Haward Carter.
+the most remarkable was the discovery of the tomb of King Tutankhamen in 1922 AD by Haward Carter.

 Till now Valley of the Kings still reveal its secrets and the last thing was the scan of Tutankhamun tomb